Greenflex/localizediff/README.md

 ## Sync

 Compare translation local files with localise.biz translation files language by language, then create final file with all translations.
-If localizediff find same key with same value, option direction (-d, --direction) will be taken.
+If localizediff find same key with and different value, option direction (-d, --direction) will be taken.

 ## Advanced options